vladogrant/callr-java/README.md

 ```

 ### Authentication
 CallR communication does not involve user interaction.
 This is basically a code-to-code, or say M2M communication.
 Because of this nature of communication, there's no user intreface like login forms etc. involved in Authentication mechanisms.
 CallR suppotrs variaty of Authentication methods out-of-the-box, incl.
 Basic Authentication, Shared Secret(Key), SSL Client Certificate, JWT.
 These can be easily switched between with `authentication.type` key in the hosting application configuration (```application.yml```).
-All the  communication is (must be) secured by SSL, so you do not have to worry about man-in-the-middle attacks, sniffilg and stealing your athentication information.
+All the  communication is (and must be) secured by SSL, so you do not have to worry about man-in-the-middle attacks, sniffilg and stealing your athentication information.

 Both services and clients authenticate to he hub, and after that they can start exchange messages, that is basically clients can call the services and services can respond to the clients.
 (Remember, both CallR services and clients are actually clients of the hub)